rostyslav-udovenko/command-line-trainer/README.md

 ### Prerequisites

-To compile SCSS styles, you'll need Node.js and npm installed on your system.
+Node.js and npm are required for development.

 ### Installation